Tanzi876/info2180-finalproject/README.md

 Log in/out assigned to Shandene Gray

-Log in/out Done by Marlon Lewis
+Log in/out Done by Marlon Lewis & Tanya-Lee Lawrence

 Dashboard assigned to Tanya-Lee Lawrence